Making the most of quieter office times in December

 Business can sometimes slow down a little around the holidays.
 Utilize this time by finally completing that certification online course that’s been on your list.
 Ask your supervisor about utilizing a tool like LinkedIn Learning, and add to your skill set this month.

 Coworkers often have more time to get together at lunch and over the water cooler.
-If you are a manager, this might be a good time to try a team building activity like an escape room, or just a fun afternoon outing at the bowling alley.
-If you aren’t a manager, you could simply ask your coworkers to go out to lunch together, or to participate in something charitable like adopting a family for the holidays, and shop for items together.
+If you are a manager, this might be a good time to try a team-building activity like an escape room or just a fun afternoon outing at the bowling alley.
+If you aren’t a manager, you could simply ask your coworkers to go out to lunch together or to participate in something charitable like adopting a family for the holidays and shopping for items together.

 Don’t let your December slip by, and let the slower days go by using only your social media and email to get you through!

 Share this article